Highway Heroes and Road Safety

-On the Arrive Alive website, we emphasize the importance for all road users to share roads with kindness and courtesy to each other.
+On the Arrive Alive website, we emphasize the importance of all road users to share roads with kindness and courtesy to each other.

 Many of us are aware only of the challenges we face in our own vehicles in our short daily commute to work, gym, school or other destinations.

 Few are aware of the challenges faced by truck drivers driving 24/7 across our vast road network of 750,000km, delivering the commodities we need daily.

 We believe that an informed road user is a safer road user.
 A better understanding of our mutual challenges will allow us to adjust our driving, reduce risk and make roads safer.
 By recognizing those who "go the extra mile" for safe driving we could also motivate others towards safer road behaviour.

 The Highway Heroes Initiative not only recognizes some of the best truckers on our roads but also contributes to the safer sharing of roads in South Africa.
 Highway Heroes has inspired significant improvement in drivers’ behaviour and service across the board.

 Higher motivation levels and improved spirit have in turn led to better business outcomes for employers who also report substantial fuel, tyre and maintenance cost savings thanks to improved driving.
 Highway Heroes promotes greater safety on our roads, which impacts every driver and passenger in South Africa